 Tropopause which defines the upper limit of troposphere is the next layer of the atmosphere.
-Tropopause is an isothermal layer.
-Isothermal means the temperature remains constant with increase in height.
+Tropopause is an isothermal layer which means the temperature would remain constant with increase in height.

-The next layer is called as Mesosphere.
-This layer extends from the end of Stratopause to 80 kilometres above the earth’s surface.
-In the mesosphere temperature again starts falling with height.
-By now, you would have guessed that the next layer is called as mesopause, which is an isothermal layer where the temperature remains constant.
+The next layer is called as Mesosphere which extends from the upper limit of Stratopause to about 80 kilometres above the earth’s surface.
+In the mesosphere, temperature again starts falling with height.
+By now, you would have guessed that the next layer.
+The next layer is called as Mesopause, which is an isothermal layer where the temperature remains constant.